marketron-app/image-engine/README.md

 <h3 align="center">Marketron Image Engine</h3>

   <p align="center">
+    <strong>[WIP] Project is still in early stages of development.
+Breaking changes may happen at every commit.</strong>

 Marketron Image Engine is a service, used in <a href="https://marketron.app">Marketron application</a>.
 It's main purpose is to generate screenshot of the given URL, transform it to fit into template, and paste it into given template.
     <br />

   </p>